phsworks/phsworks/README.md

 My whole life, I have been passionate about technology and innovative software.
 Starting out as a marketing student, I realized I wanted to make a change and pursue a career in software development.
 Following my passion, I am now a Full Stack Developer.
 For me, building software feels like creating magic!

-Whether it’s on my own or in collaborative environments, I love taking on challenges that push my limits.
 I am especially interested in working on meaningful projects that improve our daily lives.
 I enjoy building applications, websites, and games, optimizing performance, and experimenting with creative designs.

-When I’m not coding, I explore new tech trends, enjoy a football match, or brainstorm ideas for my next project.
+When I’m not coding, I explore new tech trends 🧑🏻‍💻, enjoy a football match ⚽️, or brainstorm ideas 💡 for my next project!

 ---